kytulendu/libwordthai/doc/code_Kaset.md

 **Note:**

-Original table in "ไมโคร อิเลคทรอนิคส์" magazine article didn't have `sara um (ำ)` and ` ั๋ ` combined character, these two characters placement is from Kaset-DTM.
+Original table in the article didn't have `sara um (ำ)` and ` ั๋ ` combined character, these two characters placement is from Kaset-DTM.

 Some characters are place in lower character table, `karan (อ์)` is at 5Bh, `mai yamok (ๆ)` is at 5Ch, `paiyan noi (ฯ)` is at 5Dh and combined characters at 60h and 7Bh-7Dh.